Masoud Pezeshkian: Political career

-Presidency (2024–present)
+Presidency (since 2024)

-On 6 July 2024, Pezeshkian was elected President after winning the 5 July run-off of the 2024 presidential election with 16.3 million votes (53.7%) to Saeed Jalili's 13.5 million (44.3%).
+On 6 July 2024, Pezeshkian was elected president after winning the 5 July run-off of the 2024 presidential election with 16.3 million votes (53.7%) to Saeed Jalili's 13.5 million (44.3%).
 He was formally appointed as the president by the supreme leader of Iran Ali Khamenei on 28 July 2024, and was sworn in before the Iranian parliament on 30 July.

-After taking office, Pezeshkian retained Mohammad Eslami as Vice President and head of the Atomic Energy Organization, while appointing the former first vice president of Iran Mohammad Reza Aref and former Vice President and head of the Foundation of Martyrs and Veterans Affairs Saeed Ohadi back to their posts, in addition to appointing former education minister Mohsen Haji-Mirzaei as his chief of staff, former foreign minister Mohammad Javad Zarif as Vice President for Strategic Affairs, Mohammad Ja'far Ghae'em Panah as Vice President for Executive Affairs, former finance minister Ali Tayebnia as his senior adviser, Hamid Pourmohammadi as Vice President and head of the Plan and Budget Organization, Shahram Dabiri Oskuei as his deputy for parliamentary affairs, Hossein Afshin as Vice President for Science, Technology and Knowledge-based Affairs, and Zahra Behrouz Azar, a critic of the Guidance Patrol, as Vice President for Women and Family Affairs.
+After taking office, Pezeshkian retained Mohammad Eslami as vice president and head of the Atomic Energy Organization, while appointing the former first vice president of Iran Mohammad Reza Aref and former vice president and head of the Foundation of Martyrs and Veterans Affairs Saeed Ohadi back to their posts, in addition to appointing former education minister Mohsen Haji-Mirzaei as his chief of staff, former foreign minister Mohammad Javad Zarif as vice president for Strategic Affairs, Mohammad Ja'far Ghae'em Panah as vice president for Executive Affairs, former finance minister Ali Tayebnia as his senior adviser, Hamid Pourmohammadi as vice president and head of the Plan and Budget Organization, Shahram Dabiri Oskuei as his deputy for parliamentary affairs, Hossein Afshin as vice president for Science, Technology and Knowledge-based Affairs, and Zahra Behrouz Azar, a critic of the Guidance Patrol, as Vice President for Women and Family Affairs.

 Following Iran's threats to attack Israel for the assassination of Ismail Haniyeh in July 2024, Pezeshkian reportedly urged Khamenei to reconsider, warning of severe consequences to Iran's economy and infrastructure if an attack was carried out.
 According to The Telegraph, Pezeshkian clashed with the Islamic Revolutionary Guard Corps (IRGC), who pushed for a direct strike on Israel, while he advocated for targeting Israeli bases in neighboring countries in order to avoid a full-scale war.
 Pezeshkian stated that Iran had a right to retaliate against Israel for the attack.